openstack/nova/doc/source/reference/rpc.rst

 AMQP Broker Load
 ----------------

-At any given time the load of a message broker node running either Qpid or RabbitMQ is function of the following parameters:
+At any given time the load of a message broker node running RabbitMQ etc is function of the following parameters:

 Throughput of API calls
   The number of API calls (more precisely ``rpc.call`` ops) being served by the